BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 Overview
 -----------

-   As part of the lab environment, we have already deployed the Azure Stack HCI 22H2 Cluster, so you don't have to deploy it and you can continue adding it to Windows Admin Center and verify the registration of the cluster within Azure to unlock the full functionality.
+   As part of the lab environment, we have already deployed the Azure Stack HCI 22H2 Cluster, so you don't have to deploy it and you can continue adding it to the Windows Admin Center and verify the registration of the cluster within Azure to unlock the full functionality.

-   Azure Stack HCI 22H2 is delivered as an Azure service and needs to register within 30 days of installation per the Azure Online Services Terms.
+   Azure Stack HCI 22H2 is delivered as an Azure service and needs to be registered within 30 days of installation per the Azure Online Services Terms.
 With our cluster configured, we'll now register your Azure Stack HCI 22H2 cluster with **Azure Arc** for monitoring, support, billing, and hybrid services.
 Upon registration, an Azure Resource Manager resource is created to represent each on-premises Azure Stack HCI 22H2 cluster, effectively extending the Azure management plane to Azure Stack HCI 22H2.
 Information is periodically synced between the Azure resource and the on-premises cluster.
-One great aspect of Azure Stack HCI 22H2, is that the Azure Arc registration is a native capability of Azure Stack HCI 22H2, so there is no agent required.
+One great aspect of Azure Stack HCI 22H2 is that the Azure Arc registration is a native capability of Azure Stack HCI 22H2, so there is no agent required.

 ## Task 1: Add the existing Cluster to Windows Admin Center